 Prerequisites may not be waived.

-Notification of acceptance to the program will be made by March 31 by phone, with a followup notification by mail.
+Notifications of acceptance to the program will be made by March by phone, with a follow-up notification by mail.
 Please note that notifications are subject to change.

 Yes.
 To apply for financial aid, please contact CBU's Financial Aid Office.

 - Does the physician assistant program provide grants or scholarships?

 The physician assistant program does not provide grants or scholarships at this time.

 - What degree will be given upon successful completion of the program?